pescobar/ansible-opennebula/README.md

 Once all playbooks have finished correctly you should be able to connect to `http://open-nebula-machine:9869/`.
 You can find the webui user/pass in `~oneadmin/.one/one_auth`.
 This user and password is automatically generated during installation.

 Now you can follow the section `2.1.4 Step 3.
 Basic Usage` in the documentation to add a kvm-host (which will be localhost) and virtual resources and then boot your first virtual machine.
+This must be done as `oneadmin` user so don't forget to do `su - oneadmin`